Presidio Knolls School Review: Expensive Mandarin Immersion Program

 Location: 2.5/5 Stars

 One of the biggest downsides of PKS is its location.
-10th and Howard isn't in the seediest part of town, but it is an undesirable location in San Francisco.
-The entrance to the new campus is on a very busy three-lane street with constant pollution.
+10th and Howard isn't in the seediest part of town, but it is an undesirable location in San Francisco 3-4 blocks away from a difficult area.
+The entrance to the new campus is on a busy three-lane street with constant pollution.
+But they are able to cone off one lane for pickup, which is important for safety.

-There is no community surrounding Presidio Knolls School.
-The neighborhood is quite commercial.
+There is no real neighborhood surrounding Presidio Knolls School, so it doesn’t have that warm and fuzzy feeling.
+The neighborhood is quite industrial/commercial.
 It is only a few blocks away from one of the highest crime zones in the city.
 You do not want to be walking around there early in the morning or in the evening.

-Due to the pandemic, downtown and areas around downtown have been hollowed out.
-As a result, the PKS location is dull.
+Due to the pandemic, downtown and areas around downtown were hollowed out.
+The Westfield Mall, for example, is exiting its lease.
+As a result, the PKS location lacks vitality.
+It will take over a decade to rebuild a community around the PKS campus.

-The majority of San Franciscans live west or south of PKS's location.
-Therefore, the commute can be a pain if you don’t live in the southern area of SF or south of SF.
+The majority of San Franciscans live west or north of PKS's location.
+Therefore, the commute can be difficult if you don’t live in the southern area of SF or south of SF.

 If you are coming from Golden Gate Park, it will often take 20-25 minutes in rush hour traffic because you have to cross Octavia Street, Franklin Street, and Market Street.

-PKS's location is good for families who live in SOMA, downtown, Bernal Heights, The Mission, Potrero Hill, and the Dogpatch.
+PKS's location is ideal for families who live in SOMA, downtown, Bernal Heights, The Mission, Potrero Hill, and the Dogpatch.
 See map of PKS’s location below.

 Presidio Knolls School Review And Location